French

 The learning of a language encourages respect for other people; it fosters an understanding of the interrelation of language and human nature.
 Studying any foreign language will broaden minds and give pupils a better insight into the world around us.
 It will encourage empathy as an individual.
 It demonstrates openness to society and an ability to communicate with others on all levels.
 The learning of a language supports an appreciation of cultural diversity.

-Pupils will continue to study the language they have learnt at Westgate since Year 7.
+Pupils will continue to study the language they have learnt at The Westgate School since Year 7.
 Some pupils choose to continue with a second language.
 German will also be offered as a GCSE starting in Year 9 (dependant on pupil numbers).
-Several trips run throughout the year to complement the learning of languages and broaden pupils cultural experiences.
+Several trips run throughout the year to complement the learning of languages and broaden pupils' cultural experiences.

 French is not taught within our school day as we focus on Spanish.